 Results show that multi-agent framework with the RAG-ArgLLM agents often outperforms at least one of the individual RAG-ArgLLM agents, and in some cases exceed both.
 This similarly confirms combining QBAFs improve performance when the paired agents bring complementary argumentative reasoning, even when arguments are retrieved from the external sources.
 Notably, looking at Table~\ref{tab:llama3_combined}, combinations involving Llama-3 often improves accuracy despite Llama-3 not performing well individually with the RAG-ArgLLM agents, indicating its arguments remain complementary when combined with other models.
 We also observe that average aggregation typically outperforms max, aligning with earlier findings for the multi-agent framework.
 Performance gains are more consistent on the Metaculus dataset, where the paired agents often match or exceed both individual models.
 On the other hand, improvements on the GJOpen dataset are more dependent on the choice of the external source.
 The Guardian tends to be more effective than the NYTimes, consistent with the findings for the single-agent RAG-ArgLLM and RbAM agents.

-Overall, multi-agent framework applied to the RAG-ArgLLM agent pairs demonstrates that combining retrieval-augmented models can also be beneficial, particularly when combination is done with average aggregation and when the base models offer diverse argumentative perspectives.
+Overall, our multi-agent framework applied to the RAG-ArgLLM agent pairs shows that combining retrieval-augmented models can also be beneficial, particularly when the combination is done with average aggregation and when the base models offer diverse argumentative perspectives.

 \paragraph{Two-Agent Combination} We then explore the performance of combining two different agents, analysing three variants: combining two RAG-ArgLLM agents that use different sources (the NYTimes and the Guardian), and combining standard ArgLLM agents with the RAG-ArgLLM agents (using either the NYTimes or the Guardian).